 PSRS Plan Description.
 PSRS is a mandatory cost-sharing multiple employer retirement system for all full-time certificated employees and certain part-time certificated employees of all public school districts in Missouri (except the school districts of St. Louis and Kansas City) and all public community colleges.
 PSRS also includes certificated employees of PSRS, Missouri State Teachers' Association, Missouri State High School Activities Association and certain employees of the state of Missouri who elected to remain covered by PSRS under legislation enacted in 1986, 1987 and 1989.
 The majority of PSRS members are exempt from Social Security contributions.
-In some instances, positions may be determined not to be exempt from Social Security comes under the requirements of Section 169.070 (9) RSMo, known as the "2/3s statute."
-PSRS members required to contribute to Social Security are required to contribute two-thirds of the approved PSRS contribution rate and their employer is required to match the contribution.
+In some instances, positions may be determined not to be exempt from Social Security contributions.
+Any PSRS member who is required to contribute to Social Security comes under the requirements of Section 169.070 (9) RSMo, known as the "2/3s statute."
+PSRS members required to contribute to Social Security are required to match the contribution.
 The members' benefits are further calculated at two-thirds the normal benefit amount.
 A CAFR can be obtained at www.psrs-peers.org.